 We understand that our pupils' happiness requires the presence of positive relationships.
 Teachers and pupil relationships must be built on mutual respect and trust in the same way that we expect pupils' relationships with peers must be built upon respect, trust, friendship, and tolerance.
 At Hill View Primary, we believe in the power of positive and frequent praise for good and caring behaviour as an effective way of rewarding children and building relationships.
-All adults within the school environment have a duty to provide positive role models in all areas of behaviour, including visitors to the School Page 25 of 65 be .
-2 Aspire Success Commu inity Excellence Nurture Trust Ready to learn, ready to listen, ready to participate etc. We are READY to learn - We arrive at school on time.
+All adults within the school environment have a duty to provide positive role models in all areas of behaviour, including visitors to the School Page 25 of 65 per la 1 1 Aspire Success Commu unity Excellence Nurture Trust 'Ready' - Ready to learn, ready to listen, ready to participate etc. ' We are READY to learn - We arrive at school on time.
 We have the correct uniform and PE kit.
 We have our equipment ready.
 We show that we are listening and our minds are ready to try our very best.
 We are RESPECTFUL - We listen when others speak and we respect the property of our friends and the school.
 We respect that other people have different ideas, beliefs and backgrounds to our own.
 We respect that people may look different and have different needs but we all feel the same emotions.
-'Safe' Safe in their learning environment, safe with the people around them and safe in the activities in which they are taking part.
-We are SAFE - We move around school in a safe manner.
-We follow instructions to keep ourselves safe.
-We use equipment safely.
-We make choices that help to keep others safe.
-We stay safe online and make safe choices in our comradults relate and guide their approach. safe. s safe. s in our community.
+'Safe' - Safe in their learning environment, safe with the people around them and safe in the activities in which they are taking part.
+These 3 simple rules underpin the school's approach t adults relate and guide their approach. • SAFE - We move around sch We follow instructio We use equipment s We make choices the We stay safe online a at help to keep other and make safe choice r. safe. s safe. es in our community.